cea-hpc/fastiron/profiling/README.md

 | GPU   | Mesa Intel UHD Graphics 620 (WHL GT2) |
 | RAM   | 8GiB SODIMM DDR4 Synchrone 2667 MHz (0,4 ns) |

-## Quicksilver modification

-In a sequential context, Quicksilver has received a small tweak to guarantee coherence of the results.
-The random number generator function used to initialize centers randomly, `drand48`, has been replaced with the program's function, `rngSample`.

 [1]: https://github.com/cea-hpc/fastiron
 [2]: https://cea-hpc.github.io/fastiron/fastiron_stats/